-If you heat honey at too high a temperature you will change the color and the flavor of the honey.
-Heating honey too many times will reduce the quality.
+If you heat honey at too high a temperature you will change the color and the flavor.
+Heating honey too many times will also reduce the quality.

-Once the honey returns to its liquid state I pour it into another Mason jar using a jar funnel.
+Once the honey is returned to its liquid state it’s easy to pour it into another Mason jar or honey pot using a canning jar funnel.

 All pure, raw honey over time will crystallize.
 The reason store bought honey doesn’t readily crystallize is because it was heated to a very high temperature before it was bottled.